Bells of Notre-Dame de Paris: Services

 The bells announce services with different patterns of volleys, called sonneries.
 In the 18th century, Abbot Claude-Louis Marmotant de Savigny compiled a list of sonneries based on traditions developed by that time.
 The list followed a general hierarchy of solemnity, from the grand solennel (ringing order: 1, 2, 10, 9, 8, 7, 6, 5, 4, 3) used for the most solemn occasions, to Les Benjamines (ringing order: 10, 9, 8) used for baptisms.
 A simplified version of this list was used from 1856 to 2012, and the full practice was revived from 2013 to 2019.

 The bells are always rung in connection with a Te Deum service.
 During the Ancien Régime, these were held after the coronation of a new king, the birth of a new heir apparent, military victories, or other causes of thanksgiving.
 This tradition has continued, the most recent Te Deum being held at Notre-Dame on 9 May 1945 after Victory in Europe Day.
 The next such service is to be held on 15 April 2024 during the cathedral's reopening.

-The roof bells are rung during elevation, the moment during Mass when the clergyman holds up the elements of the Eucharist.
+The roof bells are rung during elevation, the moment during Mass when the clergyman holds up the Sacred Body and Blood of our Lord Jesus Christ Eucharist.